 Due to the nature of the industry that the Company operates in, recognition of revenue from the sale of properties is driven by project hand‐over.
 Consequently, quarterly results may not be a good indication of profitability trend.

-For the nine months and quarter ended 30 September 2016
+For the twelve months and quarter ended 31 December 2017

 Gross profit margin

 Gross profit margin of the Group for 4QFY2017 decreased marginally by 0.3 percentage point to 25.4% as compared to the same period last year.
 The Group's gross profit margin for FY2017 decreased by 3.9 percentage point year‐on‐year to 27.4%.
 Gross profit margin from the Sale of Properties decreased by 4.2 percentage point due to mix of properties sold, including older completed projects, handed over in 2017 where the gross profit margins are difference, as well as sale of Investment Properties where the carrying values had been revalued annually to their fair values.

 The decrease in Interest income mainly arose from the withdrawal of fixed deposits pledged to financial institutions and others.
 The year‐on‐year increase in Other Income was mainly due to a one‐off gain on the disposal of subsidiaries.

 Selling expenses increased marginally by RMB1.3 million (4.7%) in 4QFY2017 to RMB29.0 million as compared to 4QFY2016 mainly due to an increase in marketing agency fees and amount of renovation subsidies paid to new tenants during the period under review.

 Selling expenses decreased by RMB7.8 million as compared to FY2016 mainly due to lower expenditures incurred on advertising and promotion activities, and lower property management expenses.